flybywiresim/docs/docs/beginner-guide/landing.md

 ![PFD glideslope deviation marker](../assets/beginner-guide/landing/PFD_ILS_glideslope.png "PFD glideslope deviation marker"){width=360}

-Press the APPR button on the FCU to arm the ILS glideslope descent mode.
+Press the `APPR` button on the `FCU` to arm the ILS glideslope descent mode.

 ![Activating APPR mode](../assets/beginner-guide/landing/FCU_ILS_APPR.png "Activating APPR mode")

-The vertical `FMA` will now shows `G/S` (glideslope) in blue.
+The vertical `FMA` now shows `G/S` (glideslope) in blue.

 ![PFD FMA showing G/S armed](../assets/beginner-guide/landing/PFD_FMA_GS_armed.png "PFD FMA showing G/S armed"){width=360}

  This is a good time to set `Flaps 2` (check that the speed is below the V~FE~ for the next flap setting) as slowing down once we are descending along the glideslope can be difficult.
-We need the drag from the flaps if we do not want to let the gear down too early (which also would help us slowing down).
+We need the drag from the flaps if we do not want to let the gear down too early (which also would help us slowing down).<br/>
+ There are different guidance when to set `FLAPS 2` but as a beginner we recommend to go to `FLAPS 2` before starting the glideslope descent.
+Airbus guidance for example is during descent at about 2,000ft.

+!!!info "ATC instructed approach speed"
+    The A320 `Autothrust` will manage speed during approach automatically and will reduce speed further with each flap setting.
+In real live and also when flying with Online ATC like VATSIM we need to expect that ATC instructs us to stay at a certain speed (e.g. 160 knots until 5 NM to the runway).
+In this case we would use `Selected Speed Mode` (select a speed in the `FCU` and pull the knob) until the instructed distance to the runway where we would then go back to `Managed Speed Mode` and drop the gear then as well as setting flaps to 3 and flaps to full - see below.

 The aircraft will start descending when the deviation marker is in the middle (we have captured the ILS glideslope).
 The vertical `FMA` will now display `G/S` in green.

 ![PFD when G/S is activated](../assets/beginner-guide/landing/PFD_FMA_GS_active.png "PFD when G/S is activated"){width=360}

 We are now descending along the glideslope.
-The radio altimeter comes alive at 2,500ft above the ground to display the actual precise altitude above ground.
+The radio altimeter comes alive at 2,500ft above the ground to display the actual precise height above ground.

 ![Radio altimeter alive](../assets/beginner-guide/landing/PFD_radio_alt.png "Radio altimeter alive"){width=360}